 Are there classes for students with no musical experience?

 Yes.
-The School of Music offers five survey classes which also fulfill university core requirements: Enjoyment of Music, Fundamentals of Musical Creation, History of Jazz, American Popular Music, and World Music.
+The School of Music offers five survey classes which also fulfill university core requirements: Enjoyment of Music, Fundamentals of Musical Creation, Masterworks in Music, American Popular Music, and World Music.

 What exactly is Music Technology?

 Music Technology at MSU is the integration of music composition, sound design, audio engineering, and interdisciplinary collaboration.
 The course sequence is listed in the